Skip to main content

 • Eosinophilic asthma

-A subtype of asthma that is often severe.
+A subtype of asthma that is often severe due to an increased number of eosinophils.
 It is commonly seen in people who develop asthma in adulthood, although it may occur in children and young adults.

 • Eosinophils